dicara/flask-app/README.md

    * Application is no longer provided as a column in a file, but rather as a separate argument to the probe metadata api.
    * Added api to retrieve current applications.
    * Replaced fam/joe sd with signal.
+ * v1.2
+   * Added tests for identity and assay caller APIs
+   * Added code coverage to unittests.